pivotal/docs-tap/getting-started.md

     name: system:authenticated
     ```

-1. Apply `rabbitmqcluster-reader.yaml` by running the following command:
+1. Apply `rabbitmqcluster-reader.yaml` by running:

     ```
     kubectl apply -f rabbitmqcluster-reader.yaml
     ```

-1. Create a dedicated namespace in which to create service instances by running the following command:
+1. Create a dedicated namespace in which to create service instances by running:

     ```
     kubectl create namespace service-instances